Coronavirus: 438 new cases reported as HSE indicates people in 40s will not get AstraZeneca or Janssen vaccines

 The number of swabs taken on Saturday was up 23 per cent on the same day last week, he pointed out.

-Professor Brian MacCraith said on Sunday he said 45 per cent of adults have had their first dose and 15 per cent are fully vaccinated.
+Professor Brian MacCraith said on Sunday 45 per cent of adults have had their first dose and 15 per cent are fully vaccinated.
 The cyberattack has limited the available data on vaccinations.

 In Northern Ireland there have been 77 additional positive cases of Covid-19 in the past 24 hours, according to the Department of Health.
 No further deaths have been recorded.